 When the weather starts to warm up and the sun finally pokes out from behind the clouds, we start spending as much time outside as we possibly can.
-Our creatures often enjoy spending that time with us.
+Our pets often enjoy spending that time with us.
 They enjoy it so much, in fact, that they often don’t even let on that they’re overheating before they begin experiencing heat stroke.
-Check out the tips below to help keep your creatures safe, comfy, and cool this summer!
+Check out the tips below to help keep your pets safe, comfy, and cool this summer!

 Seek out the shade: It’s the oldest trick in the book, but there’s a reason for that -- it works!
-Solar radiation makes the air feel 10-15 degrees warmer , so sitting in the shade can help your creature’s body do less work to cool off more quickly.
+Solar radiation makes the air feel 10-15 degrees warmer , so sitting in the shade can help your pet’s body do less work to cool off more quickly.

 Make drinking water readily available:

 Dogs and cats lose more water by breathing, panting, and sweating (through their foot pads and noses!) when it is warm outside.
 Help them easily replenish that water by keeping clean bowls full of cool water readily available.
-If you are concerned that your creature isn’t consuming enough water, try subbing in some canned food for a portion of their kibble during the warmer months to help them consume a little extra water.
+If you are concerned that your pet isn’t consuming enough water, try subbing in some canned food for a portion of their kibble during the warmer months to help them consume a little extra water.

 Give them some water to cool off in: